potados99/dll-injection/README.md

 # dll-injection
+###### inject specific code to every process ######

 ## What it does
+This utility prevents startup of applications in a list.

-This DLL is loaded by user32.dll when AppInit_DLLs is set.
+A DLL is loaded by user32.dll when AppInit_DLLs is set.

+It means that every application using user32.dll is affected by it.

 For every process, the DLL is attached and DllMain function is called.